 In this article, we have discussed the hierarchical database model in detail which depicts the parent-child relationship which makes it easy to represent data and understand the concept easily.
 It was mostly used in times of mainframe computers but still, it is used in many fields where high performance and easy concepts are the parameters.
 So the hierarchical model is efficient for one to many relationships and is widely used in recording file system data.

 This has been a guide to Hierarchical Database Model.
-Here we discussed the basic concepts, uses, features with advantages & disadvantages of Hierarchical Database Model.
+Here we discussed the basic concepts, uses, features with advantages & disadvantages of the Hierarchical Database Model.
 You can also go through our other suggested articles to learn more –